exp0nent/Kaggle_Practice/Rock_and_Mine_Prediction/README.md

 The object is a Rock

 🧠 Algorithm Details
+Detail	Description

-Algorithm Used: Logistic Regression
+Algorithm Used	Logistic Regression

-Type: Supervised Learning (Binary Classification)
+Model Type	Supervised Learning (Binary Classification) Performance Metric	Accuracy

-Performance Metric: Accuracy

-Libraries: scikit-learn, numpy, pandas, matplotlib
+Libraries Used	scikit-learn, numpy, pandas, matplotlib 🧩 Requirements

+Install dependencies using:

+pip install numpy pandas matplotlib scikit-learn

+🚀 How to Run the Project

+Clone this repository or download the script.

+Place Sonar data.csv in the same directory.

+Open the project in Jupyter Notebook, VS Code, or any Python IDE.

+Run the cells step-by-step to:

+Load and explore the data

+Train the model

+Test accuracy

+Make predictions

 📊 Results Summary
 Metric	Training Set	Test Set
 Accuracy	83.4%	76.2%
-🧩 Requirements

-You can install the required Python libraries using:

-pip install numpy pandas matplotlib scikit-learn

-🚀 How to Run the Project

-Clone this repository or copy the code into a Jupyter Notebook / Python file.

-Place the dataset file Sonar data.csv in the same directory.

-Run the script step-by-step or execute all cells in the notebook.

-Enter new input values to make predictions.

 📚 References

-UCI Machine Learning Repository – Sonar Dataset Scikit-learn Documentation
+UCI Sonar Dataset

+Scikit-learn Documentation

 👨‍💻 Author

-Aatir Ali
+Your Name
 Machine Learning Enthusiast
+📧 your.email@example.com